Three large oil exporting nations are among five countries that have not yet ratified the 2015 Paris climate agreement.

 “Oil has been an important factor for economic security for several of these countries,” David Waskow, of the World Resources Institute think-tank in Washington, told CHN, noting common interests of both Opec nations and the US, the world’s top oil producer.

-Big emitters yet to ratify:
+Big emitter yet to ratify:

 As a major producer of oil and natural gas exporter, Iran’s energy sector accounts for around 77% of its total emissions.
 Despite its fossil fuel empire, the country has developed a renewable energy industry thanks to a number of national plans and funds.